michaelmob/website-prev/content/posts/vim-xkb-keymap/_index.md

 When pressing shift you access the second level chooser, you can think of them them as the symbols above the num-keys.
-We can create a [third level chooser](https://fsymbols.com/keyboard/linux/choosers/) with our own keys.
+We can create a [third level chooser](https://fsymbols.com/keyboard/linux/choosers/) with our own keymap.
 It's possible to use the fourth or fifth level chooser if the third level conflicts with your native keyboard layout.
 The key to access the third level chooser is called the Compose key and is often tied to the